Hk669/snaildb/README.md

 ## License

-Licensed under either of:

-- Apache License, Version 2.0 ([LICENSE](LICENSE) or http://www.apache.org/licenses/LICENSE-2.0)
+Licensed under the Apache License, Version 2.0.
+See [LICENSE](LICENSE) file for details.

-at your option.

 ## Contributing